DevOluwapelumi/MiniFlix---Personal-Mini-Netflix/README.md

 Multi-Device Compatibility: MiniFlix is designed to work seamlessly on a variety of devices, including desktops, laptops, tablets, and mobile phones.
 Stream your content from anywhere, anytime.
 Security: Rest easy knowing your media library is secure on GitHub.
 MiniFlix implements robust authentication and authorization mechanisms to protect your content.
 Customization: Tailor MiniFlix to your liking by tweaking settings and appearance.
 Change themes, adjust playback settings, and more to create your perfect streaming environment.
+Open-Source: MiniFlix is open-source, allowing developers to contribute to its growth and customize it to suit their needs.
+Collaborate with the community to enhance the platform's features.
+Easy Deployment: Deploy MiniFlix on your own GitHub repository with simple setup instructions.
+The system is built to be scalable, making it suitable for personal use or small-scale streaming projects.